SFULibrary/islandora_rest_ingester/README.md

 ### The log file

 The log file records when the Islandora REST Ingester was run, what objects and datastreams it ingested, and checksum verifications (if checksums were enabled on datastreams).
-It also records any empty directories it encounters:
+It also records any empty directories it encounters and exceptions thown during REST requests:

 ```
 [2017-07-17 07:12:35] Ingest via REST.INFO: ingest.php (endpoint http://localhost:8000/islandora/rest/v1) started at July 17, 2017, 7:12 am [] []